Upward-moving lightning from TV towers, skyscrapers and other tall structures

 lightning discharge to a television tower:

-Fig. 3a: Frames from video of a 'Type A' upward-moving discharge from a television tower near St. Albans, West Virginia.
+Fig. 3a: Frames from video of a "slow" positive upward-moving discharge from a television tower near St. Albans, West Virginia.

-Fig. 3b: Frames from video of a 'Type B' upward-moving discharge from the same tower during a different storm.
+Fig. 3b: Frames from video of a "fast" positive upward-moving discharge from the same tower during a different storm.

 Ground-to-cloud lightning: two variations

-Fig. 4a: Examples of 'Type A' and 'Type B' upward-moving lightning.
+Fig. 4a: Examples of slow positive and fast positive upward-moving lightning.

-Fig. 4b: Animation depicting two forms of upward-moving or 'ground-to-cloud' discharges to a television tower.
-'Type A' (left) and Type B (right).
+Fig. 4b: Animation depicting two forms of upward-moving or 'ground-to-cloud' discharges to a television tower. slow (left) fast (right).

 Ground-to-cloud lightning is triggered by a structure